How to get Microsoft Validation for GCC High

 What GCC High Validation Looks like:

 Within a few days of submitting your documentation, you will get confirmation from Microsoft either requesting different documentation or letting you know you have been validated.
-MAKE sure you are validated as a Category 3 entity.
-Category 2 validation will not let you into GCC High, and will require restarting the validation process right in the middle of submitting licensing, and can add days to your timeline.

 Thank you for providing the needed documentation.
 Please find your approval below.